James J. McArthur: Canadian Pacific Railway (1886–1893)

 The negatives were sent to be developed by Horatio Nelson Topley's Photographic Division in Ottawa, and the prints returned to McArthur, where he calculated topographical details between the triangulation stations using the principles of perspective.

 The next year McArthur continued the triangulation work and surveyed from the edge of the Rocky Mountains Park along the Bow River to eight miles east of the Kananaskis River.

 McArthur made 15 triangulations, ascended 25 mountains and took 250 photographic views in 1889.

 In 1890 he surveyed from Simpson Pass to Vermilion River.

 In 1891 the surveyor William Stewart Drewry joined McArthur and the two began to survey using a double chain of triangles, a more efficient approach.

 In 1892 they worked west to Field, British Columbia, having surveyed 2000 sqmi.

 McArthur and Drewry were able to draw topographical maps from the photographs showing mountain elevations, although they could not add contour lines.

 While surveying the CPR route McArthur was the first European to climb Mount Stephen (9 September 1887 with T. Riley), Mount Field and Mount Andromache (1887 with T. Riley), Mount Odaray (1887), Mount Rundle (1888), Mount Aylmer (1889), Mount Bourgeau (1890), Mount King (1892), Mount Owen (1892) and Mount Burgess (1892 with Henrietta Tuzo).

 In 1891 alone McArthur climbed 43 peaks.

 McArthur named Mount Aberdeen, End Mountain, Victoria Peak and Mount Victoria.

 Later career (1893–1925)

 McArthur undertook extensive surveying in the Yukon.

 McArthur Peak in the Yukon is named after him.

 In 1900 he named the 4842 m Mount Wood in the Yukon after Zachary Taylor Wood, a North-West Mounted Police inspector in Dawson City during the Klondike Gold Rush.

 From 1908 to 1916 McArthur worked on the survey of the border between Canada and the United States between the Rocky Mountains and Lake Superior.

 On 11 September 1908 McArthur and his party made the first ascent of Mount Larrabee.

 In 1917 he was named Canadian Commissioner for the survey of the border between the Yukon and Alaska.

 McArthur died on 14 April 1925 in Ottawa.

-He is buried in the Cimetière Saint-Paul, Gatineau, Quebec.